-- you can speak to any member of staff of your choice.
+you can speak to any member of staff of your choice.
 Those staff will listen and support you but we have a team of DSLs in our school who have a specific role to support children and therefore it is likely that the staff members will talk to them or arrange for you to.

-If you do not want to approach a member of staff you can write your name and/or concern on a slip and put in the class worry monster or Mrs Yilmaz's worry box in the staffroom - Refer to the child friendly child protection leaflet to help you know what to do, that is displayed in your classroom and is shared at the beginning of each term. - If you are being abused, neglected or exploited you can call Children's Services at any time of the day or night on 0300 123 4043. - If you are in immediate danger and/or think a crime has/is being committed, you can call the Police on 999. - You can contact the NSPCC Helpline by calling 0808 800 5000 or email help@nspcc.org.uk there are posters around school.
+If you are being abused, neglected or exploited you can call Children's Services at any time of the day or night on 0300 123 4043.

-The school promotes a culture of safeguarding and assemblies and PSHE lessons will refer to trusted adults, who to go to for support and cover various safety concerns.
-E.g. pants viseo, how to stay safe online, trusted adults, resisting peer pressure etc.
+If you are in immediate danger and/or think a crime has/is being committed, you can call the Police on 999.

+You can contact the NSPCC Helpline by calling 0808 800 5000 or email help@nspcc.org.uk

+- 1. Safeguarding posters are prominent around the school to remind the school community - 2.
+Our RSHE curriculum supports the children in understanding and knowing what to if they do not feel safe, in the school day, in clubs and when they are in their community. - 3.
+We seek pupil views through pupil voice assemblies, school council and pupil leaders.